qa-man/jumbo/README.md

 [Tests run through console] Please specify **'jumbo.runsettings'** for run tests using console (restore nuget packages and build solution before it):
 In console: navigate to folder with artifacts after build (e.g. ...\JumboMobileTests\bin\Debug\net7.0>) then use command for run: "vstest.console.exe JumboMobileTests.dll /Settings:"jumbo.runsettings"

 Test Automation Solution Description:
-Framework based on/use: .NET 7 (C#), Specflow (for BDD/Gherkin usage), Appium (for Android device/app interaction), NUnit (for tests)
+Framework based on/use: .NET 7 (C#), Specflow (for BDD/Gherkin usage), Appium (for Android device/app interaction), NUnit (for tests).
 It has several layers: Features/tests, Business objects (App Screens, business logic aka step definitions), Utilities/Helpers.

-Test run use jumbo.runsettings (sensitive parameters values which should be written during run through CI pipeline, it leaved by default for local/manual run) jumbo.config has some kind of constant app values - android app package id and app activity id Each test scenario tried to be independent (does not depend on run order - in scope of several/all or as a single) It'd be great to have access to API for some pre/post conditions - in that case tests runs would be much safier/clear - in case of something would went wrong with data during previous runs
+Test run use jumbo.runsettings (sensitive parameters values which should be written during run through CI pipeline, it leaved by default for local/manual run) jumbo.config has some kind of constant app values - android app package id and app activity id

+Each test scenario tried to be independent (does not depend on run order - in scope of several/all or as a single).
+It'd be great to have access to API for some pre/post conditions - in that case tests runs would be much safier/clear - in case of something would went wrong with data during previous runs.
+Scenarious detailed described in Gherkin language and imitates each user action/behavior with the app

-Scenarious detailed described in Gherkin language and imitates each user action/behavior with the app During TAF development I tried to follow principles: SOLID, KISS, YAGNI, DRY, AAA Several design pattern used: Page Object, Singleton, Factory Method, Strategy, Facade, Wrapper, Builder...
+During TAF development I tried to follow principles: SOLID, KISS, YAGNI, DRY, AAA Several design pattern used: Page Object, Singleton, Factory Method, Strategy, Facade, Wrapper, Builder...
 In case of any questions please feel free to email me (andrei.shendrykau@gmail.com)